JSEB99/JSEB99/README.md

 </div>

 ## 💫 About Me:
-I am a passionate electronic engineer with a deep fascination for the world of data.
-My journey in the realm of technology has led me to explore various facets of data, making me a dedicated student of database specialization.
-As an aspiring data scientist, data engineer, and data analyst, I am committed to harnessing the power of data to drive innovation and solve real-world problems.
+*Electronic engineer & Database specialist* with a deep fascination for the world of data.
+My journey in the realm of technology has led me to explore various facets of data. **As an aspiring data scientist, data engineer and data analyst, I am committed to harnessing the power of data to drive innovation and solve real-world problems**.
 With a strong foundation in electronics and a burning curiosity for data-driven insights, I am constantly seeking new challenges and opportunities to merge my engineering skills with the limitless possibilities of data science.

 <div id="Social" align="left">
   <h3 align="left">🌐 Socials:</h3>